-You’ll find a zillion ways to use these delicious candied pecans… a sweet, crunchy cocktail nibble, fabulous salad topping, awesome hostess gifts and so much more!
+There are so many ways to use these Easy Candied Pecans… a crunchy cocktail nibble, fabulous salad topping, awesome hostess gifts…

 We enjoyed these delicious candied pecans all summer long.
 I originally made them for a salad topping, but have found all kinds of other ways to use them along the way.
 Besides adding a delicious crunch to salads, they’re wonderful on yogurt, ice cream, pancakes, and waffles.
 They also make a delicious snack or appetizer nibble.